garylirocks/quickrefs/windows.markdown

 - It can use WSL 2 (instead of Hyper-V) as backend
   - This allows `docker` commands in WSL to interact with it
+  - It installs two distros in WSL: `docker-desktop`, `docker-desktop-data`

 ## File System